 In addition to the roles played by the county treasury and internal audit units, the CEC has a mechanism of disciplinary control that serves to ensure the accountability of both members of the CEC as well as the county administration.
-For instance, the individual and collective accountability of CEC members to the governor for the performance of their duties60 grants the county governor the power to remove any one of them from office on, among other grounds, incompetence, abuse of office, gross misconduct as well as gross violation of the accounting officers who, in turn, have disciplinary control over a county government entity's public officers in instances where they are reasonably believed to have engaged in improper conduct.
-62 Such conduct includes cases where the officers contravene or fail to comply with provisions of the PFMA or its regulations or undermine financial management procedures or controls or where they make or permit unlawful or unauthorised expenditure.
-63 Despite the potential held by the mechanism of disciplinary control to facilitate accountability in a county's executive and administration structures, its overall contribution to county-level accountability in practice has so far not been aggregated in literature.
+For instance, the individual and collective accountability of CEC members to the governor for the performance of their duties grants the county governor the power to remove any one of them from office on, among other grounds, incompetence, abuse of office, gross misconduct as well as gross violation of the Constitution or any law.
+In addition, the CECMF exercises disciplinary control over accounting officers who, in turn, have disciplinary control over a county government entity's public officers in instances where they are reasonably believed to have engaged in improper conduct.
+Such conduct includes cases where the officers contravene or fail to comply with provisions of the PFMA or its regulations or undermine financial management procedures or controls or where they make or permit unlawful or unauthorised expenditure.
+Despite the potential held by the mechanism of disciplinary control to facilitate accountability in a county's executive and administration structures, its overall contribution to county-level accountability in practice has so far not been aggregated in literature.

-Constitution or any law.
-61 In addition, the CECMF exercises disciplinary control over appropriate measures, including the stoppage of funds, in order to deal with any failure by a county government entity to comply with provisions of the PFMA, 64 provides room for the enforcement of accountability among county entities.
+Lastly, the power of the county treasury to intervene in county government entities by taking appropriate measures, including the stoppage of funds, in order to deal with any failure by a county government entity to comply with provisions of the PFMA, provides room for the enforcement of accountability among county entities.
 It is, however, not clear whether any county treasuries have been able to exercise this power in practice.